 Most businesses today contribute to the increase in air pollution.
 Daily business conduct involves the manufacturing of products or distribution of commodities.
 These need fuel to produce energy.
 But, most companies will dismiss this.
 They remain of the opinion that it is somebody else’s responsibility.

 Some governments have taken it upon themselves to act against air pollution.
-New Zealand, for example, has set national standards as a basis in the monitoring of smoke and dust.
-They track air pollution and report them to the public if the results exceed the standards set.
-They came up with two methods that will pinpoint the specific source of the hazard.
+New Zealand, for example, has set national standards as a basis for the monitoring of smoke and dust.
+They track air pollution and report it to the public if the results exceed the standards set.
+They came up with two methods to pinpoint the hazard’s specific source.

-It is not such a far-fetched assumption that the rest of the world will someday be able to emulate these methods.
-Especially with the speed at which technology is advancing.
+It is not a far-fetched assumption that the rest of the world will someday be able to emulate these methods, especially with the speed at which technology is advancing.

 If this were to happen, governments could hold businesses responsible for emitting pollutants.
-There will be full transparency, so the business’ consuming public will scrutinize them.
+There would be full transparency, so the businesses’ consuming public would scrutinize them.

 This scenario can only lead to a business’ eventual downfall.